Sue Sanders: Career

 Sanders has directed many plays in London's fringe theatres and has been involved in the production of radio programmes for ABC in Sydney.

 She is the author of poetry and short stories as well as many articles and brochures on feminist issues, education and homophobia.
 She regularly appears on TV and radio programmes dealing with equality and LGBT issues and is a keynote speaker and workshop leader in many conferences dealing with diversity, homophobia, and LGBT issues.

 In 2018, she deposited her archive in the collections of the Bishopsgate Institute.

 Awards

+In 2024 she was presented with a Lifetime Achievement Award from the National Education Union and the Centrica 30 Years of Diva Honouree Award.

+In 2022 she was awarded the Golden Tupilik award from International Lesbian and Gay Cultural Network for outstanding years-long support for human rights and LGBTQ rights and identity.